-Health Secretary hints NHS will get more money
+Health secretary hints NHS will get more money

 - Published

-Health Secretary Steve Barclay has strongly hinted that the NHS will be given more money in the Chancellor's autumn statement on Thursday.
+Health Secretary Steve Barclay has strongly hinted that the NHS will be given more money in the chancellor's Autumn Statement on Thursday.

 At a conference of NHS managers, he denied reports at the weekend he had suggested the NHS did not need any more funding than already planned.